Specialty Pages: How To Write Pages That Convert For Your Practice

-Now that your therapy website is live, you’re raring to set the internet world on fire.
+Now that your therapy website is live, you’re ready and raring to set the internet world on fire.
 You’re eager to bring in hordes of eager new clients and add zeroes to your cash flow.
-But what else can you do dramatically increase your chances of success on the internet?
+But how can you dramatically increase your chances of success on the internet?

 Specialty pages are key.

 Any page that describes concentrations or procedures specific to you and your practice could be considered a specialty page.
 Do you use a certain type of therapy?
 Do you focus on specific conditions?
 Do you have a section where potential clients can learn about their potential therapist – you?

 This kind of content all requires a specialty page on your professional website to maximize your impact on interested eyeballs.
 Let’s look at why specialty pages help you stand out and succeed.